 It may be useful to consider how you can use your workforce data to learn more about the experience(s) of international staff currently working within your organisation.

-Our self-assessment checklist will enable you to check your progress against the key factors that are known to support the retention of international staff.
+Our self-assessment checklist below will enable you to check your progress against the key factors that are known to support the retention of international staff.

 Understanding your data

-- The NHS Staff Survey data can be broken down to provide results for international staff.
+NHS Staff Survey data has been aligned to the seven People Promise elements and two themes: staff engagement and morale.
+This provides a comprehensive overview of employee experience and is consistent across the NHS in England.
+The results dashboard can be broken down to provide results for international staff.
 You may wish to use this data to spot trends and follow up on what your staff are telling you.
-How to find the data breakdown:

-- access the NHS Staff Survey website
+- Access the NHS Staff Survey website.

-- click interactive results
+- Click interactive results.

-- using the local or national dashboard option, click on the ‘Breakdown – scores’ or ‘Breakdown – questions’ tab
+- Using the local or national dashboard option, click on the ‘Breakdown – scores’ or ‘Breakdown – questions’ tab.

-- on the ‘Select breakdown’ dropdown menu, click ‘Recruited from outside UK (International recruitment)’.
+- On the ‘Select breakdown’ dropdown menu, click ‘Recruited from outside UK (International recruitment)’.

 - Locally designed surveys or conversations with existing international staff can highlight any issues or challenges and ensure they are addressed early.

-- If international staff do decide to leave, seek honest feedback either as part of your normal leaving process, or have specific discussions on their experience in order to improve the experience of existing and future international staff.
+- If international staff do decide to leave, seek honest feedback either as part of your normal leaving process, or have specific discussions on their experience to improve the experience of existing and future international staff.

 Other tools

-See ‘Understanding your data’ in the Improving Staff Retention Guide for further guidance.
+See Understanding your data in the Improving Staff Retention Guide for further guidance.

 NHS England has developed an interactive and practical Civility and Respect Toolkit with a framework for organisations to help tackle bullying and harassment and to create a civil and respectful workplace culture.